An Algorithm for the Separation-Preserving Transition of Clusterings: The Overall Transition

+For such situations, we design a second algorithm for a {\em transition of a constrained LSA to a corresponding radial clustering} with respect to the same sites $s$ or $t$.
+As in the previous algorithm, each step of this transition is the application of a single exchange of items.
+Each intermediate clustering is a constrained LSA for the sites $s$ or $t$, respectively; only the number of items in the clusters changes.
+Because of this property, we call this a {\em fixed-size transition}.

-In this situation, we first transition $C^s$ into a radial clustering $C^s_\text{rad}$ w.r.t.~$s$, i.e., a vertex of the bounded-shape transportation polytope in direction of $c(s)$.
-We do the same for $C^t$ to compute a radial clustering $C^t_\text{rad}$.
-Then we are able to construct a transition from $C^s_\text{rad}$ to $C^t_\text{rad}$ in the form of an edge walk in $\mathcal{T}^{\pm}$, as before.
-The computation of a transition from a constrained LSA to a radial clustering is described by \textsc{AlgoInitToRad}, see Algorithm~\ref{alg:init-to-rad}, which is devised and discussed in Section~\ref{sec:init-to-rad}.
-In particular, we will show that all intermediate clusterings on the transition from $C^s$ to $C^s_\text{rad}$ are constrained LSAs w.r.t.~the site vector $s$ and can be constructed such that two consecutive clusterings differ by only a single sequential exchange.
+The computation of such a transition is described in \textsc{AlgoLSAtoRad}, see Algorithm~\ref{alg:init-to-rad}, which is devised and discussed in Section~\ref{sec:init-to-rad}.
+In particular, we show that all intermediate clusterings on the transition from $C^s$ to $C^s_\text{rad}$ are constrained LSAs w.r.t.~$s$ and can be constructed such that two consecutive clusterings differ by only a single sequential exchange.
 The same holds for the transition between $C^t$ and $C^t_\text{rad}$.
-Note that the transition from $C^t_\text{rad}$ to $C^t$ can be computed by applying \textsc{AlgoInitToRad} and reversing the order of the returned sequence of clusterings.
+Note that the transition from $C^t_\text{rad}$ to $C^t$ can be computed by applying \textsc{AlgoLSAtoRad} and reversing the order of the returned sequence of clusterings.
 We obtain a fixed-site transition for the first and final part of the overall transition.

+A combination of these two algorithms allows for the computation of a transition of any constrained LSA to any other through a sequence of cyclical and sequential exchanges of items, while retaining separable clusterings throughout.
 A conceptual sketch of the overall transition from $C^s$ to $C^t$ is shown in Figure~\ref{fig:lineartransition}.
-The shaded area represents an underlying bounded-shape partition polytope $\mathcal{P}^\pm$, as well as two site vectors $s$ and $t$. $C^s$ and $C^t$ are constrained LSAs for these site vectors, but not radial clusterings w.r.t.~$\mathcal{P}^\pm$.
+The shaded area represents an underlying bounded-shape partition polytope $\mathcal{P}^\pm$, as well as two site vectors $s$ and $t$.
+Clusterings $C^s$ and $C^t$ are constrained LSAs for these site vectors, but not radial clusterings w.r.t.~$\mathcal{P}^\pm$.
 The transitions from the initial clustering $C^s$ to its radial clustering $C^s_\text{rad}$ and from the radial clustering $C^t_\text{rad}$ to the target clustering $C^t$ are depicted in blue.
-They begin, respectively stop, at the radial `counterparts' of $C^s$ and $C^t$.
-The transition between the two radial clusterings is depicted in red; see above.
-The intermediate clustering named $C^{1/2}$ is radial w.r.t.~$\mathcal{P}^\pm$ to the convex combination $(1-\lambda)c(s) + \lambda c(t) $ for $\lambda = \frac{1}{2}$.
+They begin or stop at the radial `counterparts' of $C^s$ and $C^t$, respectively.
+The transition between the two radial clusterings is depicted in red in Figure~\ref{fig:lineartransition}.
+The intermediate clustering named $C^{1/2}$ is radial w.r.t.~$\mathcal{P}^\pm$ for the site vector $\frac{1}{2}s+\frac{1}{2}t$.